Soaring Eagles Play Time – New Circle Time Sessions

 First and Third Fridays of the month 12:00pm to 2:00pm Via Zoom

 For parents, relatives and caregivers who are raising Indigenous children who have or may have a Fetal Alcohol Spectrum Disorder.
+Please check our monthly calendar for the zoom dates.
 For more information please contact Reception.

 Child and Youth with Special Needs